Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 ### Code Blocks and Command Prompts

-* Use ticks to mark code blocks and commands, not italic font.
+* Use ticks to mark code blocks and commands, not an italic font.
 * Specify language for code blocks ([see below](#code-blocks-and-syntax-highlighting)).
 * All code blocks and commands should be runnable from a login node or a node within a specific partition (e.g., `ml`).